 What is Visual Impairment (poor eyesight)?

-It is the loss of vision to the extent that an affected individual requires support or assistance with activities that require their sight.
-It may be caused by disease, trauma or genetic disease.
-Visual impairment is one that can not be corrected with surgery, medication or glasses and other supportive methods.
+Visual impairment is the loss of vision to the extent that an affected individual requires support or assistance with activities that require their sight.
+It may be caused by disease, trauma, or genetic disease.
+Visual impairment is one that can not be corrected with surgery, medication glasses, and other supportive methods.

 Understanding eye-related symptoms and features